FullerJam/swd500_2017/sessions/session9.0/README.md

 ```
 >> **Listing 5**, creating reusable components

-- Above (Listing 5) we declare a Vue componen.  `<my-component>` when placed in the HTML will be replaced by our components template.
+- Above (Listing 5) we declare a Vue component.  `<my-component>` when placed in the HTML will be replaced by our components template.

 - This is a very powerful concept as we can now use our component anywhere in our application by just inserting `<my-component>` into the html